Research

 The purpose of the Individual Research Plan (IRP) is to provide a framework which you can use to reflect and plan your aims, objectives, priorities and support for your research profile and development.

-The completed IRPs of all research staff will be used to get a collective sense of research achievements and support needs for colleagues individually and collectively.
+The completed IRPs of all research staff are used to get a collective sense of research achievements and support needs for colleagues individually and collectively.
 It does not form part of your ADR (Achievement and Development Review) or research mentoring.
 However, if you choose to, you can use it for both.

 Although the IRP is primarily for your personal benefit you can also use it to think about your potential contribution to your UoA's collective REF submission.
 It is intended to be a planning document that you can return to, build on and adapt each year as we move through to the end of this REF cycle (2029).
 You don’t need to start your IRP afresh each year, but should instead edit, adapt, revise the existing document year on year.